ja-guzzle/docs/docs/how_to_guides/administration/environment_config/Setup Shared Storage.md

 ## Steps to edit the Shared Storage configuration

-Guzzle allows you to update Shared storage configuration when there is a change in the access keys, or if a storage account, container or directory.
+Guzzle allows you to update Shared storage configuration to update any change in the access keys.

 :::note
+1. At this point Guzzle does not allow changing  account, container or directory.
-When there is change in storage account, container or folder name, Guzzle will copy the configs, logs and Guzzle binaries  from the existing storage account /container container / folder to the new one.
-This process can take many minutes depending on the size of log files and config directories.
+2. If there  is need to change  storage account, container or folder name, you will need to copy the configs, logs and Guzzle binaries from the existing storage account /container container / folder to the new one.
+Post this update the configs in /guzzle/api/guzzle-api.yml
+3. When setting up Shared storage or updating, do ensure that there are no ongoing jobs
 :::

 Below are the steps to edit the existing Shared Storage configuration:

-1. Go to the Admin menu from the top navigation bar.
+1. Go to the Manage menu from the top navigation bar.

 2. Navigate to Environment-> Shared Storage